cynotebo/KM-Workshop/Module 5.md

 **Importan Note:** While this tutorial is optimizing for efficiency of allowing you to see results, and investigate the code, please note that entering your credentials into code is not a good practice to follow.
 We recommend you use a service like [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-overview) to do this.

-3. Set Startup Project:
+3. Set the **Startup Project**

  ![](images/setstart.png)

-4. Run
+4. Now you can Run the project and see the results.
-5. Should get this:

 ![](images/results.png)

+>>>
+TODO:
+Add more information on details.js, results.js and how the graph works.

+>>>